suryadipnag/openstack-vim-driver/docs/k8s-install.md

 ### Confirm

-You can confirm the driver is working by accessing the Swagger UI included to render the API definitions.
+You can confirm the driver is working by accessing: https://<kubernetes-node-ip>:31681/management/health

-Access the UI at `https://your_host:31681/api/driver/ui` e.g. [`http://localhost:31681/api/driver/ui`](http://localhost:31681/api/driver/ui)